Noxmore/bevy_materialize/readme.md

 normal_map_texture = "${name}_normal.png"
 depth_map = "${name}_depth.png"
 ```
-`#{name}` is a special pattern that gets replaced to the name of the material loaded.
+`${name}` is a special pattern that gets replaced to the name of the material loaded.
 (This functionality can be turned off from the plugin)

 Now you can rewrite your `example.toml` into
 ```toml